Udit-Kaul/Alpha_Vantage_Tests/ManualTestCases.md

           }

-    Test Case 1 – Positive Test with Valid Symbol:
+    **Test Case 1 – Positive Test with Valid Symbol: **

-    Test Case Description: Verify that the API returns accurate stock data for a valid symbol.
+    **1.Test Case Description:** Verify that the API returns accurate stock data for a valid symbol.
-    Pre-Conditions: API access and a known valid stock symbol (e.g., "AAPL").
+        **Pre-Conditions:** API access and a known valid stock symbol (e.g., "AAPL").
-    Test Steps:
+        **Test Steps:**
                 Send a request to the GlobalQuote function with the symbol "AAPL".
-    Test Data: Symbol: "AAPL"
+          **Test Data:** Symbol: "AAPL"
-    Expected Result: The API returns real-time stock data for Apple Inc., including the price, volume, and other relevant information.
+            **Expected Result:** The API returns real-time stock data for Apple Inc., including the price, volume, and other relevant information.

     Test Case 2 – Positive Test with Valid Symbol with Low Activity: